The One Grocery Store Item Dr. Weil Says To Avoid In 2018

 - Heart disease.
 One study found a 43 percent increase in the risk of heart attack and stroke among individuals who habitually consumed a daily diet soda compared to those who do not.

 - Kidney issues.
 Drinking two or more diet sodas daily is associated with a decline in a measure of kidney function in women.

 - Premature birth.
 One study found that the risk of giving birth prematurely increased by 38 percent among women who drank diet soda daily and by 78 percent among those who drank four or more diet sodas per day.

-Bottom line: Forget cutting back – this is one to eliminate altogether.
+Bottom line: Forget cutting back on soda (diet or regular) – this is one to eliminate altogether.
 Opt instead for filtered water, unsweetened tea (the sweetened version would be no better) or sparkling water mixed with a splash of natural fruit juice.